woody180/tinyeditor/README.md

 ```

 # Save content

+There are two method with you can update content.

+First - is **onSave()** method you can use inside the init funcitno.

+Second - if onSave() method is not specified, plugin automatically send patch request to the server on the url declared in the initialization function, in **saveUrl**.

+***

 There are several rules to folow and also several things to note.

 1. Once you click the save button, putch request is triggered.